liamdemafelix/minio-multiuser/README.md

 # License

-This script is licensed under the MIT Open Source License
+This script is licensed under the MIT Open Source License.